-"Courts do not find patents 'valid,' only that the patent challenger did not carry the 'burden of establishing invalidity in the particular case before the court ....."94 A prior holding of validity by a district court is therefore not inconsistent with a subsequent holding of invalidity by the PTO.
-While the PTO may accord deference to factual findings made by the court, the determination of whether an SNQ exists will be made independently of the court's decision on validity, since the decision is not controlling on the PTO.
-A non-final holding of claim invalidity or unenforceability also will not be controlling on the question of whether an SNQ is present.
+PTO.
+A non-final holding of claim invalidity or unenforceability also will not be controlling on the question of whether a SNQ is present.
 Only a final holding of claim invalidity or unenforceability (after all appeals) is controlling on the PTO.
-In such cases, an SNQ would not be present as to the claims held invalid or unenforceable.
+In such cases, a SNQ would not be present as to the claims held invalid or unenforceable.
 In other words, the PTO will not reexamine patent claims that previously were invalidated by a district court.
 In sum, only a final, non-appealable, ruling on invalidity is binding on the PTO.